systemd/systemd/docs/ENVIRONMENT.md

   first existing unit listed in the environment variable, and `timedatectl set-ntp off` disables and stops all listed units.

+bootctl and other tools that access the EFI System Partition (ESP):

+* `$SYSTEMD_RELAX_ESP_CHECKS=1` — if set, the ESP validation checks are relaxed.
+Specifically, validation checks that ensure the specified ESP path is a FAT file system are turned off, as are checks that the path is located on a GPT partition with the correct type UUID.

 systemd itself:

 * `$SYSTEMD_ACTIVATION_UNIT` — set for all NSS and PAM module invocations that